Multiparticle quantum interference in Bogoliubov bosonic transformations: Model and derivations

-\end{cor} As illustrated in Fig. \ref{recurrence-figure}, the first four terms of the right-hand side of Eq. (\ref{EqRecj1}) corroborate the classical intuition one may have about $B_{n}^{(i,k)}$: one should add the probabilities corresponding to the different scenarios in which the $n$th photon has not reached the beam splitter yet, multiplied by the right coefficient depending on which path it takes.
-For example, $B_{n-1}^{(i-1,k)}$ must be multiplied by $\eta$ since the extra photon must be injected on the input mode $\hat a$ and exit on the output mode $\hat a$.
-Crucially, as a consequence of the bosonic statistics, there exists a fifth term in Eq. (\ref{EqRecj1}) that accounts for quantum interferences and may be viewed as a generalized interference suppression term.
-In the special case when $i=k=1$ and $\eta=1/2$, it gives rise to the standard HOM effect, see Fig.~\ref{HOM}.
-Note that if $k=0$ and $i>0$, the interference term disappears and one gets the recurrence $B^{(i,0)}_{n}= \eta \, B^{(i-1,0)}_{n-1} + (1-\eta) \, B^{(i-1,0)}_{n}$ that was derived in the context of majorization theory applied to bosonic transformations \cite{Christos}.
+This recurrence can be nicely interpreted in the context of the HOM effect.
+As illustrated in Fig. \ref{recurrence-figure}, the first four terms of the right-hand side of Eq. \eqref{eq:recBS} corroborate the classical intuition one may have about $B_{n}^{(i,k)}$: one should add the probabilities corresponding to the different scenarios in which the $n$th photon has not reached the BS yet, multiplied by the right probability ($\eta$ or $\bar{\eta}$) depending on which path it takes.
+For example, $B_{n-1}^{(i-1,k)}$ must be multiplied by $\eta$ since the extra photon must be injected on the input mode $a$ and exit on the output mode $a$.
+Crucially, as a consequence of bosonic statistics, a fifth term appears in Eq. \eqref{eq:recBS} with a minus sign that accounts for quantum interference and may be viewed as an interference suppression term.
+In the special case where $i=k=1$ and $\eta=1/2$, we recover the standard HOM effect,

-We may give Eq. (\ref{EqRec}) further interpretation by comparing it to its counterpart for distinguishable (classical) photons \cite{SI}.
-In that case, we have a simple convolution formula for the classical probabilities $p(n|i,k)=\{ p(\bullet |i,0) * p(\bullet |0,k) \}_n$, which corresponds to a classical GF of the form $f_{\eta}^{\mathrm{BS}}(x,0,z,1) f_{\eta}^{\mathrm{BS}}(0,y,z,1)$.
-The recurrence equation for $p(n|i,k)$ then has the same form as Eq. (\ref{EqRec}) except that the interference term is absent and there is an overall normalization constant $c$, namely \cite{SI}

-for all $j$ such that $0 \le j \le i+k$.
-When $j=1$, we recover Eq. (\ref{EqRecj1}) without the fifth term (and multiplied by $1/2$).

-\textit{Active Gaussian transformations.}\textemdash An even more appealing application of GFs is to describe multiphoton interferences in a TMS.
-Given that $f_{\eta}^{\mathrm{BS}}$ and $f_{\lambda}^{\mathrm{TMS}}$ are linked by a partial time reversal, their corresponding transition probabilities satisfy $A^{(i,k)}_{n} = (1-\lambda) B^{(i,n+k-i)}_{n}$.
-It is then easy to prove the following recurrence \cite{SI}